Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Model

 Depending on the $Z^\prime$ mass in our analysis to probe $Z'$ in the context of FASER, FASER2, DUNE, and ILC beam dump experiments, we consider hadronic decay modes of $Z^\prime$.
-Due to the presence of U$(1)_X$ charges, we estimate the branching ratios of the $Z^\prime$ into different modes and show them in Figs.~\ref{Zp1} for different $x_H^{}$.
-The partial decay width into the hadronic modes is complicated and calculated by the modified $R$-ratio for $m_{Z'}^{} \gtrsim 1.65$ GeV~\cite{Bauer:2018onh}.
+Because of the presence of U$(1)_X$ charges, we estimate the branching ratios of the $Z^\prime$ into different modes and show them in Figs.~\ref{Zp1} for different $x_H^{}$.
+The partial decay width into the hadronic modes is complicated and calculated by the modified $R$ ratio for $m_{Z'}^{} \gtrsim 1.65$ GeV~\cite{Bauer:2018onh}.
 On the other hand, for the lighter mass, vector-meson dominance (VMD) is valid, and we use the \texttt{DARKCAST} code from Ref.~\cite{Ilten:2018crw}.
-We find that for $x_H^{}=-2$ there is no interaction between the left handed fermions and $Z^\prime$ which is basically a U$(1)_R$ scenario.
+We find that for $x_H^{}=-2$ there is no interaction between the left-handed fermions and $Z^\prime$, which is a U$(1)_R$ scenario.
 As a result, the $Z^\prime$ can not decay into invisible mode.
 Therefore, in this case, $Z^\prime$ decays into visible mode only.
-For the other charges under consideration, we find that the left and right handed changed fermions have variations in interacting with the $Z^\prime$ which has been manifested in the branching ratios showing its chiral nature.
-It is important to mention that $x_H^{}=0$ is the U(1)$_{B-L}$ case which is a vector like scenario.
+For the other charges under consideration, we find that the left- and right-handed changed fermions have variations in interacting with the $Z^\prime$, which has been manifested in the branching ratios showing its chiral nature.
+It is important to mention that $x_H^{}=0$ is the U(1)$_{B-L}$ case which is a vector-like scenario.